 Step 5.
 Save and reboot the router/firewall if required.

-Method 5.
-Use a UEM-integrated Windows MDM solution
+Method 4: Use a UEM integrated Windows MDM solution

 A UEM integrated Windows MDM solution like Scalefusion allows IT administrators to manage website access across all school Windows devices from a single, centralized dashboard.
 Here’s what makes it ideal for schools:

-1. Centralized policy enforcement – Roll out rules across all devices at once.
+a.
+Centralized policy enforcement: Roll out rules across all devices at once.

-2. Cross-browser and system-wide control – Works regardless of which browser is used.
+b.
+Cross-browser and system-wide control: Works regardless of which browser is used.

-3. Granular URL allows/block capabilities – Allow only specific educational sites.
+c.
+Granular URL allow and block capabilities: Allow only specific educational sites.

-4. Tamper-proof configuration – Students can’t bypass or uninstall the MDM agent.
+d.
+Tamper-proof configuration: Students can’t bypass or uninstall the MDM agent.

-5. Time-saving automation – Create device groups based on grade level, classroom, and apply website restriction rules.
+e.
+Time-saving automation: Create device groups based on grade level and classroom, and apply website restriction rules.

 The result?
 Less manual work, fewer distractions, and a digitally disciplined classroom that supports real learning.